2nd Battalion, Royal Australian Regiment: South Vietnam (1967-1968)

 During 2 RAR's thirteen-month tour they undertook a total of 23 operations with the New Zealanders in Phuoc Tuy and Bien Hoa Provinces.
 This constant schedule of patrols and ambushes within its area of operations kept the Vietcong (VC) off balance.
 Many of these operations were conducted as an independent unit, while others were conducted with the support of other 1 ATF units.
 The most significant of these operations was Operation Coburg, which was mounted between 24 January and 1 March 1968 in the border area between Phuoc Tuy and Long Khanh Provinces.
 This operation was the first operation conducted by 1 ATF outside of Phuoc Tuy and was aimed at denying the VC the ability to attack the large American bases at Long Binh and Bien Hoa.
 While this operation was underway, the Tet Offensive was launched, the result of which was that as well as contacting local force VC units, 2 RAR also came up against the main force units as well.
 91 VC or North Vietnamese People's Army of Vietnam (PAVN) soldiers were killed in this operation.

 2 RAR's involvement in Coburg ended on 14 February, although W Company, 1 RNZIR, remained with 3 RAR until the end of the operation in March.
-Operations in Phuoc Tuy continued until 25 April 1968 when the Battalion was deployed to the Bien Hoa–Long Khanh border to undertake Operation Toan Thang.
-This was to be 2 RAR's last major operation of its first tour and in June 1968 they were relieved by 4 RAR and returned to Australia, arriving there on 13 June.
-The two New Zealand infantry companies thereafter integrated with 4RAR.
+Operations in Phuoc Tuy continued until 25 April 1968 when the battalion was deployed to the Bien Hoa–Long Khanh border to undertake Operation Toan Thang.
+This was to be 2 RAR's last major operation of its first tour and in June 1968 they were relieved by 4 RAR, and returned to Australia, arriving there on 13 June.
+The two New Zealand infantry companies thereafter integrated with 4 RAR, who also became 4 RAR/NZ (ANZAC) Battalion.

+Enoggera (1968-1969)

+The Battalion returned to Enoggera barracks in Brisbane on HMAS Sydney.

+Townsville (1969 till 1970)

+The Battalion was moved to Lavarack Barracks in Townsville, QLD, taking over the 6 RAR location when they went on their second tour to South Vietnam.
+Again there was a massive influx of National Servicemen to enable the battalion's next rotation to South Vietnam.